xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-03-video-conferencing-en.md

 You can't do much with your calls on Slack though, like recording it.
 But since [Slack can be used for free](https://www.theverge.com/2020/3/30/21194567/slack-account-set-up-instant-direct-messaging-channels-work-from-home-remote-office), this means your video calls will also be free.

-**In terms of call quality and user experience, we would give it around a 3 out of 5.**
+**In terms of call quality and user experience, we give it 3 out of 5.**

 ### [Zoom](https://www.zoom.us/)